irtzegkif/OpenCore-Legacy-Patcher/docs/INSTALLER.md

 Once finished, you can proceed to write the installer onto a USB drive.

-* Note: The entire USB drive will be formatted
+* Note: The entire USB drive will be formatted.
+To prevent you from errors, it can help to format the USB drive first with disk utility to Mac OS journaled.

 | Select Downloaded Installer | Select disk to format |
 | :--- | :--- |